trello-archive/trellisheets/styleguide.md

 @import "normalize.css"

 // Variables
-@import "media-queries.less"
+@import "variables/media-queries.less"
-@import "colors.less"
+@import "variables/colors.less"
-@import "other-variables-like-fonts.less"
+@import "variables/other-variables-like-fonts.less"

 // Mixins
-@import "mixins.less"
+@import "mixins/mixins.less"

 // Utils
-@import "utils.less"
+@import "utils/utils.less"

 // Components

+// Board Components
-@import "component-1.less"
+@import "components/board/board-component-1.less"
-@import "component-2.less"
+@import "components/board/board-component-2.less"

+// Header Components
-@import "component-3.less"
+@import "components/header/header-component-1.less"
-@import "component-4.less" // and so forth
+@import "components/header/header-component-2.less" // and so forth

 ```

 Include [normalize.css](http://necolas.github.io/normalize.css/) at the top of the file.
 It standardizes CSS defaults across browsers.
 You should use it in all projects.
 Then include variables, mixins, and utils (respectively).

 Then include the components.
 Each component should have its own file and include all the necessary modifiers, states, and media queries.
-If we write components correctly, the order should not matter.
+If components are well encapsulated, the order should not matter.
+Break up components into logical folders by section.

 This should output a single `app.css` file (or something similarly named).